ErikEJ/erikej.github.io/_posts/2021-01-11-azure-sql-advanced-deployment-part1.md

 It is highly recommended to add an Azure Active Directory group as logical SQL Server administrator with Azure SQL Database, as [described here](https://docs.microsoft.com/azure/azure-sql/database/authentication-aad-configure?tabs=azure-powershell#provision-azure-ad-admin-sql-dtabase).
 I will show how to do the same, but via the ARM template used to deploy the logical server.

-Using the ARM deployment task, you can call your ARM template with the required parameters from your .yml pipeline file, as in the sample below:
+Using the Azure DevOps ARM deployment task, you can call your ARM template with the required parameters from your .yml pipeline file, as in the sample below:

 ```yaml
   - task: AzureResourceManagerTemplateDeployment@3